GLOBAL MARKETS-Stocks slide, dollar holds ground as U.S. rate hike looms | Headlines

 Shares fell and the dollar held near highs in holiday-thinned trading on Monday, as concerns about economic growth lingered ahead of an expected U.S. rate hike this week and after data showed COVID-19 lockdowns slowed China's factory activity.

+Data that signaled a steeper pace of contraction in China's factory activity dampened risk appetite, although the closure of London and most Asian markets holidays reduced volumes.
+The STOXX 600 fell 1.2%, recovering from sharp losses earlier in the session after a sudden crash.
+The pan-European index fell as much as 3% at around 0800 GMT, and the Stockholm benchmark index shed 8% in what brokers said was a "flash crash" or an erroneous trade.

-The pan-European STOXX 600 index fell 1.2%, on course to snap a three-day winning streak.
-Japan's Nikkei fell 0.1% and South Korea's KOSPI declined 0.3%.
+Japan's Nikkei fell 0.1% and South Korea's KOSPI declined 0.3% while U.S. equity futures sought to stabilize with Nasdaq and S&P 500 e-minis trading between flat and a fall of 0.1%.
 Factory activity in China contracted at a steeper pace in April as widespread COVID-19 lockdowns halted industrial production and disrupted supply chains in the world's second-largest economy.

 Investors expect the Fed to raise rates by 50 basis points on Wednesday, although there was uncertainty around how hawkish Chair Jerome Powell will sound in comments following the decision.
 "A 50bp hike in the fed fund target rate and the announcement of the beginning of quantitative tightening seems to be a done deal," UniCredit economists led by Tullia Bucco said.